waughsh/waughsh.github.io/_posts/2016-08-15-Lagrangian-And-Dual-Problem.md

 ---
 published: true
 layout: post
-title: A Geometric Interpretation of Lagrangian and Dual Problem
+title: A Geometric Interpretation of Lagrangian, Dual Problem, and KKT
 ---
 ## Preface

 This is an article providing another perspective on understanding Lagrangian and dual problem.
 These two topics are essential to convex and non-convex optimization.
 Since it is a blog post, the proper background to understand this article is kept rather low.
 If you need to brush up on convex knowledge, or wish to be introduced to the subject, there is a handout from Stanford CS229 website, and it's written in a very concise and clear way: [Convex Optimization (I)](http://cs229.stanford.edu/section/cs229-cvxopt.pdf) and [Convex Optimization (II)](http://cs229.stanford.edu/section/cs229-cvxopt2.pdf).
 However, you don't need to understand convex sets, functions in order to follow this post.
 If you are like me, who took Stanford EE364A, then you might find this post more interesting.
 The post randomly jumps between Chapter 5 and Chapter 9, 10, and 11 ([Convex Optimization book by Stephen Boyd](http://stanford.edu/~boyd/cvxbook/bv_cvxbook.pdf )).
-This post is also partially inspired by an office hour conversation with [Nicholas Moehle](http://stanford.edu/~moehle/).
+This post is also inspired by an office hour conversation with [Nicholas Moehle](http://stanford.edu/~moehle/).

+The post also diverges from the geometric interpretation from the book, which focuses on strong and weak duality of the dual problem.
+However, it's more important to explore the geometric property of the Lagrangian, since it gives rise to complementary slackness and KKT conditions.

 ## Lagrangian